Try Out Tips

 - Preparation is not a cramming session.
 Start now.

 - Mental and physical preparation takes away nervousness.

 - Use your Mr. Assist at home daily.

 - Get more sleep and fuel your body even a little better than normal.
-Little efforts add up.Talk to your parents and look at the calendar together.
+Little efforts add up.Talk to your parents and look at the calendar together, map out all of your obligations for the month of February.
 Count the days till Try Outs.
 Make a plan.
 Make social sacrifices.
 The winter season takes its toll.
 Make a conscious effort to take better care of yourself.

 - Schedule a private lesson or two and ask your coach to focus on a specific skill.
-I like to work with kids taking every type of bounce off the boards.
+We like to work with kids who relish taking every type of bounce off the boards.
 Not necessarily the most fun lesson but…after we work on this for an hour, then players go home and continue working on their own.
 Voila.